 MrCrassic writes: "It appears that Google is initiating talks with well-known PDA/smartphone manufacturer HTC to make the Google phone a reality.
 With impressive tech specs and an already impressive concept underway , could Google be the next company to make a mark in the wireless device industry?
 From the main article:

+However, a recent report by CrunchGear states that its own sources at mobile handset provider HTC have tipped the site off to multiple gPhone handsets being prepped for launch in the first quarter of 2008 and that the handsets will be coming out of Taiwan.
+There will supposedly be over 20 different handsets to choose from — some with GPS — and they will carry special versions of Google Maps, Google Calendar, Gmail, and VoIP-enabled Google Talk.
 Speaking of software, Google is rumored to be developing its own operating system for the gPhone.
 According to reports by Engadget, the OS has been in development since 2005 after Google's acquisition of a mobile software company called Android.
 The Android team has since developed a Linux-based mobile OS while at Google — a detail that is corroborated by the CrunchGear report — which of course comes with tight Google integration.
 Both sites appear to agree that their sources indicate Google isn't currently looking to develop the hardware... for now."